-The nice thing about knowing that steel building price increases are on the horizon is that you can go ahead and lock in your current pricing on a production order building.
-A production order means the plant orders the steel needed for your building at today's prices so you won't face any increase unless you decide to change something with your building.
+The nice thing about knowing that steel building price increases are on the horizon is that you can go ahead and order your building at the current rates to hopefully beat the next price increase.

 If you are in the market for a pre-engineered steel building, call us today or fill out our quick quote form.
 While we don't do high pressure sales, we are happy to work diligently to get your building ordered in a timely manner if you are ready to get your building on order.